ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

   5.12.0 beta 1, so may be possible to improve dialogue boxes again on Android (but possibly our workaround sorted it; can't remember); check.

-**Not worth it**

-- Client-side task index, to speed up the client's patient summary view.
-(This is not a performance problem!)

-- Tasks record the language operational on the client at the moment of their creation.
-(Would need the client to remove this field for older server versions at the moment of upload.)
-A reason not to: users can switch language mid-way, and we're not going to track all those potential changes.

 Server
 ------